-- Liver is an especially rich source of iron, but pregnant women should avoid this source because of its high content of vitamin A.
+- Liver is an especially rich source of iron, but avoid liver if you are pregnant because of its high vitamin A content.

 - Choose iron-fortified breakfast cereals and breads.

-- Vegetarians who exclude all animal tissue from their diet may need almost twice as much dietary iron each day as non-vegetarians.
-Sources include dark green leafy vegetables, such as broccoli, prunes, dried apricots, raisins, nuts, seeds, dried beans and peas, and iron-fortified cereals, breads and pastas.
+- If you are vegetarian and have no animal tissue in your diet, you may need almost twice as much dietary iron each day as non-vegetarians.
+Plant-based sources of iron include: dark green leafy vegetables such as broccoli, raisins, nuts, prunes, dried apricots, seeds, dried beans and peas, and iron-fortified cereals, breads and pastas.